Planned obsolescence

 The dark side of this vicious cycle is that we have no option but to continuously replace certain products, generating immense quantities of waste, which is known as electronic waste.
 In the case of the European Union, it is estimated we produce more than 2.5 bn tonnes per year External link, opens in new window..
 The alternative to this problem is the circular economy, which entails reusing, repairing and recycling existing materials and products whenever possible to extend their life cycle.

-What is planned obsolescence
+What is planned obsolescence?

-Which products are affected by planned obsolescence
+Which products are affected by planned obsolescence?

 The planned obsolescence strategy has been applied to a wide range of consumer products for decades.
-As we said, cars are a clear example, but so are electronics, with everything from computers, televisions and mobile phones to household appliances such as washing machines, dishwashers, microwaves, etc. and software.
+As we said, cars are a clear example, but so are electronics, with everything from computers, televisions, mobile phones to household appliances such as washing machines, dishwashers, microwaves, etc. and software.
 Fashion is a serious problem because the textile industry is one of the worst polluters, as are the toy and furniture industries.

 Advantages and disadvantages of planned obsolescence